Dog Nutrition Calculator

 Surprising as it may be, many owners cannot tell whether their dog is the correct weight or not.
 The easiest way to estimate whether your pet's weight is healthy is to go to one of the many available Body Condition Score Charts.
 The Pet Food Manufacturer's Association provides a very detailed insight into this system.
 Remember, however, that this is just a guide, and should not be used as a definitive judge of your dog's health!
+Another indicator could be checking your dog's BMI.
 If you're unsure of your dog's body condition, the best idea is to consult your veterinarian.

 Most body condition charts go by the following standards:

 - CHARACTERISTICS: Very easily seen ribs, spine and hipbones, obvious waist and abdominal tuck, no fat can be felt under skin.